anaisalfonsi/final_checkpoint/README.md

 - See comments from other users on each article and comment
 - Be alerted when a new Article has been posted
 - Have an tarot reading online, with random rapper messages ^^

+AS AN ADMIN :
+- CRUD ARTICLE, USER, BLOG THEMES
+- Moderation on User comments (update, delete)

 # Later on:
 - Music Player